 1. Relatively little is known about them due to their nocturnal habits

-2. Two of our species, the Common Nighthawk and the Eastern Whip-poor-will, are already listed as Threatened under the federal Species at Risk Act
+2. Two of our species, the Common Nighthawk and the Eastern Whip-poor-will, are already listed as Threatened under the Canadian federal Species at Risk Act

 3. Nightjars belong to a larger guild of birds, the aerial insectivores, which are thought to be declining across North America